wftutorials/laravel-tutorial2/Tutorial.md

 ## Working with Controller routes

-We will get into controller further but for now we create a `DashboardController.php`.
+We will get into controllers further but for now we create a `DashboardController.php`.
 We create it in the `Http/Controllers` directory.

 ```php